Steven-M-Day/CPSC-OOD-Week2/README.md

 # CPSC-OOD-Week2

-CookieFactory.java - Identifies cookie type to be processed CookieStore.java - The order for cookies are organized and all information will be given Cookie.java - All information is centralized for the creation of a cookie from the ground up CookieOrder.java - The order for all cookies will be given here
+CookieFactory.java - Identifies cookie type to be processed \n CookieStore.java - The order for cookies are organized and all information will be given Cookie.java - All information is centralized for the creation of a cookie from the ground up CookieOrder.java - The order for all cookies will be given here